-According to Indian Food Service Report, 2016 released by National Restaurant Association of India (NRAI) along with leading research firm Technopak, the size of the Casual Dine Chain Market is estimated at 6,720 crores in 2016.
+According to Indian Food Service Report, 2016 released by National Restaurant Association of India (NRAI) along with leading research firm Technopak, the size of the casual dining restaurant Chain Market is estimated at 6,720 crores in 2016.
 It is further expected that it will grow by Rs 17,245 crores at 21 percent CAGR (Compounded Annual Growth Rate) by 2021.

 What is a Casual Dining Restaurant?

-Casual Dining Restaurants can further be divided into different formats-
+Casual Dining Restaurant can further be divided into different formats-

 - Affordable Casual Dining Restaurants

-In Casual dining restaurant, you need a proper sitting area with a warm ambience.
+In casual dining restaurant, you need a proper sitting area with a warm ambiance.
 In this article, we will take you through the step by step approach on how to open a casual dining restaurant in just under Rs 15 lakhs.

 Accessibility is the most important factor for a casual dining restaurant.
 So, the restaurant must either be located on the ground floor or on the first floor.